Tochukz/PWA/Beginning-Progressive-Web-App-Development/readme.md

-## Beginning Progressive Web App Deveopment
+# Beginning Progressive Web App Development
+__By Dennis Sheppard__

 ### Chapter 1: Introduction to Progressive Web Apps
-PWAs are a set of strategies, techniques and APIs that allow developers to give users the native mobile-like experince they're used to.
+PWAs are a set of strategies, techniques and APIs that allow developers to give users the native mobile-like experience they're used to.

 ### Chapter 2: Tools to Measure Progressive Web Apps
 PWA checklist that Google helpfully provides at https://developers.google.com/web/progressive-web-apps/checklist